‘General Hospital’ Star Roger Howarth Celebrates 50th Birthday, Gets Plenty Of Twitter Love From Fans

-Popular General Hospital actor, Roger Howarth, is celebrating a milestone birthday today, September 13.
+Popular General Hospital actor Roger Howarth is celebrating a milestone birthday today, September 13.
 He just turned 50 and his fans have taken to social media to help him celebrate his special day.
 His role as Franco Baldwin has captivated his audience since he came onto the GH scene.

 Thursday kind of became Roger Howarth day in the world of soaps.
-Executive producer, Frank Valentini, took to Twitter to wish the birthday boy a special day on Thursday morning.
+Executive producer Frank Valentini took to Twitter to wish the birthday boy a special day on Thursday morning.
 The former One Life to Live star has yet to join the social media craze, but he somehow catches wind when his fans gain attention by tweeting out their messages to him.
 He could be considered a soap legend with his memorable role as Todd Manning on the now-canceled ABC daytime drama.
-He joined the General Hospital cast in 2012 as the same OLTL character, but then slid into the role as bad boy, Franco.
+He joined the General Hospital cast in 2012 as the same OLTL character, but then slid into the role as bad boy Franco.

 The soap actor has received plenty of birthday wishes streaming in on Twitter from not only a few of his co-stars, but also devoted Friz fans.
 His former TV wife and beloved OLTL co-star, Kassie DePaiva, sent out a sweet note saying, “Cheers to #RogerHowarth Happy 50th young man.
 My partner in crime for many years! #oltl #gh.”
 It came with an old snapshot of them together.